 - Florida's job market is still recovering, but-after 8 years-it finally passed its most recent peak.
-However, passing the previous peak does not mean the same thing today as it did then. - Florida's prime working-age population (aged 25-54) has been adding people each month, so even more jobs need to be created to address the population increase since 2007. - It would take the creation of an additional 920,000 jobs for the same percentage of the total population 16 years and over to be working as was the case at the peak.
-However, a significant number of older Floridians who are currently out of the labor force may never return to work because they are on disability and / or they are now nearing retirement age. - If the universe is limited to the prime working-age population (aged 25-54), then 370,000 jobs would need to be created for the same percentage of that age group to be working as was the case at the peak.
+However, passing the previous peak does not mean the same thing today as it did then. - Florida's prime working-age population (aged 25-54) has been adding people each month, so even more jobs need to be created to address the population increase since 2007. - According to new preliminary data for 2016, it would take the creation of an additional 421,000 jobs for the same percentage of the total population 16 years and over to be working as was the case at the peak.
+However, a significant number of older Floridians who are currently out of the labor force may never return to work because they are on disability and / or they are now nearing retirement age. - If the universe is limited to the prime working-age population (aged 25-54), another 60,000 jobs would need to be created for the same percentage of that age group to be working as was the case at the peak.